-- Report all direct costs of programs that, although within the health center scope of project, are not directly a part of the listed medical, dental, behavioral, or other health services listed and reported on Table 5, Line 29a. - Include programs and items such as WIC, child care centers, ADHC centers, fitness centers, Head Start and Early Head Start, housing, clinical trials, research, employment training, the cost of space leased to others, retail pharmacy services provided to non-health-center patients, the amount of grant funds passed through to other agencies (if not already including in other cost center categories on this table), and similar activities. - Report salaries, fringe benefits, supplies, equipment depreciation, related travel, and contracted services. - Report the estimated cost of facilities, programs, or services that may be part of the health center scope of project but are not tied to health center patient activity.
-Examples might include renting out space in the health center or providing retail pharmacy services to non-patient members of the community. - Describe the program costs using the "specify" field provided.
+- Report all in-scope item and program costs not directly a part of the listed medical, dental, behavioral, vision, enabling, or other professional health services. - Include programs and items such as WIC, child care centers, ADHC centers, fitness centers, Head Start and Early Head Start, housing, clinical trials, research, employment training, the cost of space, staff, and other items leased to others, retail pharmacy services provided to non-health-center patients, the amount of grant funds passed through to other agencies, and similar activities. - Report salaries, fringe benefits, supplies, equipment depreciation, related travel, and contracted services. - Report the estimated cost of facilities, programs, or services that may be part of the health center scope of project but are not tied to health center patient activity.
+Examples might include renting out space in the health center or providing retail pharmacy services to non-patient members of the community. - Describe the programs and their costs using the "specify" field provided.
+The program descriptions should correspond to the "specify" field on Table 5, Line 29a, when FTE are included.